29. Canada's greenest building

 Alberto Cayuelo is the associate director of the UBC Sustainability Initiative and the CIRS building.
 When he talks about the building he talks about its regenerative nature and the positive relationships it has with the environment around it.

-Podcast: The Centre for Interactive Research on Sustainability is a living laboratory for green building methods
+Podcast: UBC's Centre for Interactive Research on Sustainability (CIRS) is a living laboratory for green buildings

 Alive is not a word you use to describe buildings very often but this four-story 60,000 square foot building on the UBC campus in Vancouver is practically a living, breathing creature.
 It treats its own waste, it interacts symbiotically with its neighbors and it even gathers and cleans all of its own drinking water.
 Learn about what might be the greenest building in Canada this week on our podcast.